jitsucom/bulker/.docs/server-config.md

 In streaming mode single failed event is moved to `retry` topic while in batch mode whole batch is moved to `retry` topic.

 Retry Consumer is responsible for requeuing events from `retry` topic.
-It runs periodically and relocate events from `retry` topic to original topic while incrementing retries attempt counter.
+It runs periodically and relocate events from `retry` topic to the original topic while incrementing retries attempt counter.

 If stream or batch consumer reaches max retry attempts for specific event, that event is moved to `dead` topic.